toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 Get a feel for how long things are likely to take before you write code.

 **Tip 64: Test Your Estimates**
-Mathematical analysis of algorithms doesn’t tell you everything.
+Mathematical analysis of algorithms doesn't tell you everything.
 Try timing your code in its target environment.

 #### Best Isn't Always Best
 Be pragmatic about choosing appropriate algorithms—the fastest one is not always the best for the job.